Cheek Filler In Bournemouth?

 Are Cheek Fillers Different For Men And Women?

 Yes, one must administer a cheek filler in slightly different areas in women and men.
-The reason for this is that the two genders have different cheek bone structures.
-Men typically have higher and more pronounced cheekbones.
+The reason for this is that the two genders have different cheek bone structures:

 Women have a curve called the “Ogee Curve”.
-This is the S-shaped curve that you see when her face is turned slightly to the side.
+This is the S-shaped curve that you see on a woman’s face when she is turned slightly to the side.
 As women get older, many will experience a flattening of this curve.
-Therfore, the goal of the cheek filler is typically to improve this S-shaped curve.
+Therefore, the goal of the cheek filler is typically to improve this S-shaped curve.

-Men have a curve the we call the zygomatic arch.
+Men have a curve that we call the zygomatic arch.
 Hence, when we administer cheek fillers to men, the goal is normally to strengthen this arch.

-These two curves or arches are not in the exact same places in men and women, so therefore the fillers are also injected in different areas on the two genders.
+These two curves or arches are not in the exact same places in men and women, therefore the fillers are also injected in different areas for the two genders.

 How To Get Ready For A Cheek Filler?

-There is no particular preparations you need to do in order to get ready for a cheek filler.
+You need no particular preparations in order to get ready for a cheek filler.
 However, there are a few ‘things’ we recommend that you avoid.

 Two days before the treatment, we advise that you avoid painkillers such as Aspirin, Motrin, Ibuprofen and Aleve.
 The reason is that these are all blood-thinning.

 We also recommend that you do not take any blood thinning medications 2 days before the treatment, unless this is necessary.